Marc Bolan: Legacy

-In 1985, Duran Duran splinter band Power Station, with Robert Palmer as vocalist, took a version of "Get It On" into the UK Top 40 and to US No. 6, the first cover of a Bolan song to enter the charts since his death.
+In 1985, Duran Duran splinter band the Power Station, with Robert Palmer as vocalist, took a version of "Get It On" into the UK Top 40 and to US No. 6, the first cover of a Bolan song to enter the charts since his death.
 They also performed the tune (with Michael Des Barres replacing Palmer) at the Live Aid concert.
 In 1986, Violent Femmes covered the song "Children of the Revolution" on their album, The Blind Leading the Naked.
-In 1989, X released a live cover of "20th Century Boy" as the B-side to their single "Kurenai".
-In 1990, Baby Ford did a cover of "Children of the Revolution" that appeared on the album Oooh, The World of Baby For.
 In 1991, Japanese rock band T-Bolan were named after T. Rex and Bolan.

 "20th Century Boy" introduced a new generation of devotees to Bolan's work in 1991 when it was featured on a Levi's jeans TV commercial featuring Brad Pitt, and was re-released, reaching No. 13 in the UK.
 The song was performed by the fictional band the Flaming Creatures (performed by Placebo, reprised by Placebo and David Bowie at the 1999 Brit Awards) in the 1998 film Velvet Goldmine.
 In every decade since his death, a Bolan greatest hits compilation has placed in the top 20 UK albums and periodic boosts in sales have come via cover versions from artists inspired by Bolan, including Morrissey.
 In 1991, Morrissey and David Bowie performed a duet of "Cosmic Dancer" at the Inglewood Forum in Los Angeles.